servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 So since we "reduced" this problem to cache invalidation, let's talk a bit more about it.

-## Caching, invalidation and eventual consistency
+## Caching, invalidation, and eventual consistency

 Quick recap of what consistency and caching is: